-Fig. 27: Development of air pollution by particulate matter PM10 2010 - 2018 measurements in Germany
+Fig. 27: Development of air pollution by particulate matter PM10 2010 - 2018

-Modelled annual mean PM10 in μg/m3 based on approx. 400 stationary immission
+Modelled annual mean PM{10} in $\mu g/m^3$ based on approx. 400 stationary immission measurements in Germany

 In the Free Hanseatic City of Bremen, the Senate decided in 2019 to update the Bremen 2025 Transport Development Plan (VEP) from 2014 in some areas.
 This is being done for the four sub-strategies "Car-free city centre", "Parking in neighbourhoods", "Public transport strategy" and "City-regional transport concept".
 Pedestrian and bicycle traffic are not explicitly the focus of the partial update, because there is already a broad political consensus for the promotion of these modes of transport and for the implementation of corresponding measures.
 The update of the transport development plan is to be completed in summer 2021.
 The 2014 Transport Development Plan already envisaged improving the linking of transport systems and services in the environmental network between Bremen and the region.
-Another focal point was the sustainable and noticeable reduction of the effects of transport on people, health and the environmental protection of carbon dioxide, nitrogen oxide and particulate matter emissions in accordance with climate and environmental protection goals as well as a reduction of traffic-related noise and land consumption for transport purposes.
+Another focal point was the sustainable and noticeable reduction of the effects of transport on people, health and the environment - including a reduction of carbon dioxide, nitrogen oxide and particulate matter emissions in accordance with climate and environmental protection goals as well as a reduction of traffic-related noise and land consumption for transport purposes.